 - Olive Oil

 - Balsamic vinegar

 How to sauté carrots – 5 Simple Steps

 Sauteing carrots is a fast and easy way to make an amazing side for any dinner.
 The simplicity of sauteing is to cook something that is a hot oil quickly.

-When you saute the carrots they cook quickly and that gives them a soft yet firm bite.
-The flavors from just a few ingredients is amazing!
+When you sauté the carrots they cook quickly and that gives them a soft yet firm bite.
+The flavors from just a few ingredients are amazing!

 You always want to make sure that you wash your carrots first thing!
 Organic or not they most likely have some chemicals on them from the farm or the transport.

 Just wash them off and scrub them a bit under cold running water or you can also use a vegetable wash if you prefer.